-FONTANA, Calif. - The Fontana Police Department joined 21st century policing with advanced body-worn cameras.
+FONTANA, Calif.
+(KABC) -- The Fontana Police Department joined 21st century policing with advanced body-worn cameras.

 The law enforcement agency is the latest department to roll them out in an effort to enhance public safety and understanding.